Private Banking vs Wealth Management

 What's the main difference between private banking and wealth management?

 Private banking provides comprehensive banking services (lending, deposits, credit) plus wealth management, typically requiring $1M+ minimums.
 Wealth management focuses primarily on investment advisory services with lower minimums ($100K-$1M) but limited banking capabilities.
+Private banking is a holistic financial relationship, while wealth management is primarily investment-focused.

 Which has lower minimum requirements?

 Wealth management typically has lower minimums starting around $100K-$500K, while private banking usually requires $1M-$25M+.
 This makes wealth management more accessible for emerging wealthy individuals.
+However, some digital private banks now offer entry points around $250K.

 Do I need private banking if I just want investment management?

 Not necessarily.
 If you only need investment advisory services, wealth management may be more appropriate and cost-effective.
 Choose private banking when you need comprehensive banking services, lending, or have complex financial structures requiring integrated solutions.
+Private banking makes sense if you want a single financial relationship to handle all your needs.

 Which option provides better investment returns?

 Investment returns depend more on strategy and manager skill than service type.
 Private banking may offer access to exclusive investments and alternative assets, while wealth management focuses on optimized portfolio management.
 Both can deliver strong returns when well-executed.
+The key is finding the right manager and strategy for your risk tolerance and goals.